Tax Planning in Fremont, CA

 • Not Paying Estimated Quarterly Taxes —

-Failing to pay or underpaying quarterly estimated taxes can result in IRS penalties and interest charges.
+Businesses may overlook or underpay quarterly estimated taxes, which can lead to penalties and interest from the IRS.
 Small businesses, freelancers, and companies with fluctuating income are particularly susceptible to this.

 How Correct Capital Helps: We provide support in calculating and scheduling estimated taxes so you meet IRS requirements and avoid penalties.